 Link building consists of having backlinks to your site from trustworthy and authority sites.
 By having links on other reputable sites, your site will be noticed more and will become trusted by search engines.
 Additionally, it is important to have links on your site to outside trusted sources.
 The internet is all about building relationships so make sure to help the people who help you.
 You can also have internal links to other pages on your site as well as to other sites you own.

 The URLs of your site and all the pages within your site are very important.
 They need to be clean and understandable.
-They should not contain numbers, symbols or random letters that are not a part of a word.
+They should not contain numbers, symbols, or random letters that are not a part of a word.
 This is seen as a red flag to search engines.

-Content marketing will help everything from SEO, to website performance to internet marketing.
-Content marketing is the core to it all.
+Content marketing will help everything from SEO to website performance to internet marketing.
+Content marketing is the core of it all.
 Quality content is what keeps readers and consumers coming back to your site and it is what is shared most across social media.
 If you do not use content marketing and don’t update your website regularly with new content, search engines will see nothing new when they crawl your site and nothing will change for you.
 Start a blog and publish on the same day every two weeks and you’ll start to see a difference.

 There is no easy way to go about SEO.
 It takes hard work and making sure your website is in good standing across the web.
 Make sure to keep up with all SEO factors and not just your keywords.
 We know it’s a lot, that’s why we’re here to help!
-If you need help with SEO, web design or social media, give us a call.
+If you need help with SEO, web design, or social media, give us a call.